SlavaSkvortsov/TimberHearthForest/README.md

 ## Info

-This mod covers the barren grass surface of Timber Hearth with trees and grass.
+This mod covers the barren grass surface of Timber Hearth with hand placed trees, grass and, at night, fireflies.

-The trees do not have hitboxes to make landing and flying easier (you can imagine how difficult it would be to land on the planet if they did!).

 ## Usage

+In the mod settings:

-The denisty of grass an trees can be set in the mod settings menu between either ultra, high, medium, low or hidden depending on your preference.
-Grass and tree density can also be set seperately.
+- The denisty of trees, grass and fireflies can be seperately set to either ultra, high, medium, low or hidden depending on your preference.

-## Known Issues

-Grass has a small chance of not spawning, don't worry, next game loop it will be there again - working on finding the cause of this!
+- Tree hitboxes can be toggled on / off depending on your preference (be careful when you turn them on, you don't want to be inside a tree when this happens!)
+- Firefly timing can be changed to have them show during the day, night or day and night